priyankakpathak/priyankakpathak.github.io/_posts/2020-08-01-Vectorization-APIs.md

 See MSDN reference [here](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.intrinsics.vector128.withupper?view=netcore-3.1).

 SIMD is very powerful for algorithms that does vectorized operations.
-I will talk about hardware intrisic APIs where these datatypes are used in future blog.
+I will talk about hardware intrinsic APIs where these datatypes are used in future blogs.

 Namaste!